 --

-The horizontally inverted image of an instagram influencer holding a 2009 Mark Lewis Venice Biennale catalogue is set opposite an essentialized replica of the catalogue, similarly inverted, resting against a mirror.
+The horizontally inverted image of an Instagram influencer holding a 2009 Mark Lewis Venice Biennale catalogue, appropriated from the gallery/fashion show room promotional image.

 --